treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 We were looping over a list to convert it to a generator before passing it to the `Counter` class.
 That was needless work!
-The `Counter` class accepts any iterables: it doesn't care whether they're lists, generators, tuples, or something else.
+The `Counter` class accepts **any iterable: it doesn't care whether they're lists, generators, tuples, or something else**.

 Here's another needless comprehension: